benjaminparry/benjaminparry.github.io/working.md

 # What I'm working on

-I’ve been working for the financial webapp startup company Vidivici since January 2011.
+I’ve been working for financial webapp startup company Vidivici since January 2011.

-In that time we’ve built embeddable components for 2 large online brokerage websites and also our own fully-fledged web service capable of full portfolio synchronization at vidivici.com.
+In that time we’ve built embeddable components for 2 large online brokerage websites and developed our own fully-fledged web service capable of full portfolio synchronization at [vidivici.com](http://vidivici.com).

-Current technologies used:
+Technologies we’ve embraced:

 * HTML5
 * CSS3